zachleat/table-saw/README.md

 * Use `type="container"` attribute to use container queries instead of viewport-based media queries (default: `type="media"`).
 * Use `ratio` attribute to override the small viewport column ratio (default: `1/2`).
 * Use `zero-padding` attribute to remove small viewport padding on table cells.
-* Use `force-align` attribute to force column text alignment at small viewport.
+* Use `text-align` attribute to force column text alignment at small viewport.

 ## Installation